coderBorg/KeyFistImprover/README.md

 # KeyFistImprover
-A tool for improving you morse code key fist.
+A tool for improving your morse code key fist.

 # Usage
 1. Run pyqt5_app.py (see below)
 2. Connect the output of your code practice oscillator to the microphone intput on your computer.
 3. Set the speed in wpm.
-4. The app will show your audio waveform and your decoded text.
+4. Send morse code.
+The app will show your audio waveform and your decoded text.

 # Install and run from git bash shell
 1. Clone repo